-The change in gain (loss) from discontinued operations was due to the closure of our Laboratory Operations during 2021.
-See Note 4 to our condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information regarding discontinued operations.
+The change in gain (loss) from discontinued operations was due to the closure of our Laboratory Operations during 2021 and partial reversal of a third-party payor accrual.
+See Notes 4 and 10 to our condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information regarding discontinued operations and commitments and contingencies.